Raw Feeding

 So, what are the nutrients a normal dog needs?

 Please understand your reasons for feeding raw.
-Many people think it is a simplecase of giving the dog food that is more suited to its ancestral heritage however many I speak with become pertubed to discover that Natural is not always best for their dog and furthermore what is natural?
+Many people think it is a simple case of giving the dog food that is more suited to its ancestral heritage however many I speak with become perturbed to discover that Natural is not always best for their dog and furthermore what is natural?

 Further info will be written imminently